Commandline -repeat:N not working properly

 The fact that if you request 30 repetitions, we report the average over the last 15 is by design.
 The purpose of using repeated runs is to discount the effect of Java VM warmup time, and we found that averaging over all the runs didn't do this very effectively, while measuring over the last half of the runs gives a much more reliable figure.

-#4 Updated by Aleksander Karro almost 5 years ago
+#4 Updated by Aleksander Karro over 5 years ago

 Thanks for clarifying that.
 It makes sense now, although it's a bit confusing that the previous version would show the average over 30 last runs.
 I couldn't find anything in the change log about it under the Command Line interface section.
 Maybe it's worthwhile adding it as a note to the docs?